 Hire the Right People

 Another often overused corporate concept, but still true nonetheless: hire the right people.
 We are persistent in our quest to only hire and engage staff members who are totally committed to keeping our clients as the priority.
-If a someone with a legal concern calls us after seeing our website, reviews, or social media and then has an unpleasant experience with the person who answers the phone, it doesn’t matter how available we might be – we’ve lost the potential for trust.
+If someone with a legal concern calls us after seeing our website, reviews, or social media and then has an unpleasant experience with the person who answers the phone, it doesn’t matter how available we might be – we’ve lost the potential for trust.
 In stressful situations, we must be empathetic, reassuring, and professional on each and every call.

 Similarly, if a client has a pleasant first impression but then feels like just a case number during a consultation or feels abandoned at the close of the case, we haven’t done our jobs.
 Therefore, each and every member of our team must embody a true “client first” mentality.